Dev-Patel-IT-Tech/osticket-helpdesk/README.md

 ## Configuration

-Extracted osTicket into the IIS web root and ran the browser-based installer.
-Three PHP extensions were not enabled by default.
+Extracted osTicket into the IIS web root and completed the browser-based installer.
+Three PHP extensions were not enabled by default and were activated via IIS PHP Manager.

 Before enabling extensions:

 ![Before](screenshots/ss09-osticket-prereq-before.png)

 Enabled php_imap.dll, php_intl.dll, and
-php_opcache.dll via IIS PHP Manager.
+php_opcache.dll.
 All required checks passing.

 After enabling extensions: